JACKSPARROWbts/DS_ML_AI_Universe/readme.md

 # COVID-19 Data Analysis using Python (Pandas, Seaborn, Matplotlib)

+- To install the required libraries use `pip install -r requirements.txt`.

 - Import necessary libraries such as Pandas, Seaborn, Matplotlib for data manipulation, visualization, and analysis.

 - Read the COVID-19 dataset using Pandas and explore its structure and content.
 Handle missing values by calculating the percentage of NULL values in each column and converting data types as needed.